 This schedule creates a ballpark estimate of around eleven hours of nighttime sleep.
 Since most 2-year-olds require twelve to fourteen hours of sleep in a twenty-four-hour period, this routine leaves one to two hours for an afternoon sleep.

 Your toddler will be delighted if you include an afternoon nap in their sleeping schedule!
-I am sure you will also find use for the extra time!
+I am sure you will also find a use for the extra time!

 Sample Toddler Sleep Schedule 1 – Replica Of My Sons